 • Fen Johnson - Mathematics and Computer Information Systems

-• Jeffrey Julius - Natural Sciences
+• Vacant - Natural Sciences

 • Jim Lambert - Public Safety, Education and Training